eth-cscs/abcpy/doc/source/getting_started.rst

 :code:`scholarship_obs`.
 With this we are able to do an inference computation on all free parameters of the hierarchical model (of the DAG) given our observations.

-To inference uncertainty of our parameters, we follow the same steps as in our previous examples: We choose summary statistics, distance, inference scheme, backend and kernel.
+To infer uncertainty of our parameters, we follow the same steps as in our previous examples: We choose summary statistics, distance, inference scheme, backend and kernel.
 We will skip the definitions that have not changed from the previous section.
 However, we would like to point out the difference in definition of the distance.
 Since we are now considering two observed datasets, we need to define an distances on them separately.
 Here, we use the Euclidean